On Strategic Measures and Optimality Properties in Discrete-Time Stochastic Control with Universally Measurable Policies: Applications and Extensions

 Let $(\pi^*_1, \pi^*_2)$ be the pair of policies given by Prop.~\ref{prp-minmax-strm1}(ii) for this mapping $\zeta$.
 By (\ref{eq-minmax-prf1}) and Prop.~\ref{prp-minmax-strm1}(ii), $\sup_{\pi_2 \in \Pi_2} J^\star(\pi^*_1, \pi_2, x) = f(x, \rho_x[\pi^*_1, \pi^*_2]) = f(x, \zeta(x)),$ so, in view of (\ref{eq-minmax-prf2})-(\ref{eq-minmax-prf3}), the policy $\pi^*_1$ is $\epsilon$-optimal and moreover, optimal for every state that admits an optimal policy. \end{proof}

-\begin{rem} \rm (a) One can also define the optimal value function $g^\star$ and the ($\epsilon$-)optimal policies w.r.t.\ the subset of nonrandomized policies, or the subset of randomized or nonrandomized, semi-Markov or semi-stationary policies.
+\begin{rem} \rm We mention two direct extensions of the preceding theorem.\\ (a) One can also define the optimal value function $g^\star$ and the ($\epsilon$-)optimal policies w.r.t.\ the subset of nonrandomized policies, or the subset of randomized or nonrandomized, semi-Markov or semi-stationary policies.
 By similar arguments one can show that Theorem~\ref{thm-minmax-opt} remains valid if $\Pi_1$ is replaced by such a subset of policies of player 1.

 (b) Another extension concerns the definition of $g^\star$.
 Suppose that we have a sequence of criteria $J^\star_n$, $n \geq 0$, all satisfying Assumption~\ref{cond-minmax-obj}, and we define player 1's optimal value function $g^\star$ as